RPramodh/Production-grade-Disease-Classifier-with-MLOps/README.md

-# AI SaaS application for Advanced Image Transformation
+# Kidney Disease Classification with MLflow and DVC

-This application offers advanced AI-driven tools for transforming images, making it easy to restore, recolor, adjust backgrounds, remove objects, and perform a variety of other edits.
-Crafted for both creative professionals and hobbyists, it ensures a smooth and interactive experience with cutting-edge features.
-The platform also prioritizes secure transactions and provides highly efficient search capabilities for a comprehensive, user-friendly environment.
+This project leverages machine learning to classify kidney disease efficiently, incorporating advanced tools like MLflow for experiment tracking and DVC for lightweight orchestration and pipeline management.
+Designed for seamless deployment and scalability, this system ensures an efficient and secure environment for data scientists and healthcare professionals.

 ---